Overview

 After the procedure

-- Many people notice improved movement and reduced tightness shortly after treatment.
+- Many people notice improved movement and reduced tightness soon after treatment

-- Gentle stretching and heat may help maintain the benefits.
+- Gentle stretching and heat therapy may help maintain the benefits

-- Your consultant may recommend physiotherapy to support long‑term improvement.
+- Your consultant may recommend physiotherapy to support longer term improvement

 Benefits